Shamokin, Pennsylvania: Geography

 Shamokin has two small creeks that divide the town.
-Carbon Run merges with Shamokin Creek in the north of the town and ultimately empties into the Susquehanna River just south of Shamokin Dam near Sunbury.
+Carbon Run merges with Shamokin Creek in the north of the town and empties into the Susquehanna River just south of Shamokin Dam near Sunbury.

 The city has a warm-summer humid continental climate (Dfb) and average monthly temperatures range from 25.9 °F in January to 71.1 °F in July.
 The hardiness zone is 6a.

-It is also home to the world's largest man made culm bank – the Cameron/Glen Burn Colliery Culm Bank.
+It is also home to the world's largest man made culm bank, the Cameron/Glen Burn Colliery Culm Bank.